 Outline & objectives

 An initial discussion with the SBC led to the decision to pursue roof mounted solar PV at the site.
 This was particularly favoured as it would help lower the high energy costs of the building whilst generating a predictable income for the community centre, a key advantage to a business which by nature has varying levels of monthly activity.
 By generating electricity via renewable energy, the environmental impact of the site would also be significantly lowered.
 After a site visit and review of aerial imagery and existing plans for the site, 2 scenarios for PV development were outlined; a system deployed on just the West facing roof and a system deployed across both the West and the East facing rooftops.
-The SBC had some knowledge of the various Feed-In Tariffs (FITs) - the financial subsidies for solar PV generation in the UK - and were interested in looking at 2 systems of different scale that would draw upon their own separate subsidy mechanisms.
+The SBC had some knowledge of the various Feed-In Tariffs (FITs) - the financial inventives which were available at the time for for solar PV generation in the UK, prior to the Smart Export Guarantee - and were interested in looking at 2 systems of different scale that would draw upon their own separate subsidy mechanisms.
 As the heating costs for the building were also very high, the SBC were interested in getting a brief introduction to how biomass could be deployed on site to replace the existing gas fired heating system.

 The objectives were to look at the financial & practical feasibility of both solar PV systems, outlining a financial model for each which would take into account initial outlay, the Feed-in Tariff payments, grid avoidance and maintenance costs for the site.
 Concurrently to this activity, NDE were to briefly investigate the heat demand of the building and look into completing a pre-feasibility study for biomass powered heating on site; an estimate of the costs and benefits of deploying Biomass was to be included in the report.